Cadence-GitHub/Stouffville-By-laws-AI/README.md

   - Returns complete metadata and content for the requested bylaw
 - `GET /api/demo`: Returns a simple web interface for testing the AI functionality
 - `POST /api/demo`: Processes form submissions from the demo interface
+- `POST /api/autocomplete`: Returns autocomplete suggestions for partial queries
+  - Requires JSON with a 'query' field containing the partial query text
+  - Returns semantically similar questions when the query is at least 3 characters long

 ### AI Integration